Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate: Illustration of formalism: Scattering amplitude calculations

-Note that in eqn.
-(7.9) in the last equality, the last two pieces are non-conservative pieces where momentum conservation does not hold in scattering process because of the presence of the derivative of the Dirac-delta function (see the second last equality in eqn.
-(7.9)).
-It would be pertinent to point out here that the coefficients of these 2 pieces depend on the curvature of spacetime.
-Hence, in the limit of flat-spacetime these terms cease to exist.

-Further, the 1st term in the last equality in eqn.
-(7.9), which preserves conservation of 4-momentum, also contains curvature dependent correction in the Green's function
+We want to emphasize here that in the last equality of eqn. (\ref{eqn.21}), the last two pieces are non-conservative pieces where momentum conservation does not hold in the scattering process because of the presence of the derivative of the Dirac-delta function (see the second last equality in eqn. (\ref{eqn.21})).
+It would be pertinent to point out here that the coefficients of these two pieces depend on the curvature of spacetime.
+Hence, in the limit of flat-spacetime, these terms cease to exist.
+Further, the first term in the last equality of eqn. (\ref{eqn.21}) that preserves conservation of 4-momentum also contains curvature dependent correction in the Green's function

 For massless scalar field theory the above term becomes